 FAQ

 You should dig your soil with a flat-end shovel 3 to 4 inches deep to get most of the grassroots.
-It’s important to note that you will also be removing topsoil, which contains many nutrients.
+Note that this process also removes the topsoil, which contains many nutrients.
+The solution is to lay the old sod with the grass side down and spread compost over it to return nutrients to the soil.

-The fastest way to remove old grass is with a sod cutter, a motorized machine that slices soil, cutting grass at the roots and creating grass strips.
-Removing grass when the soil is moderately damp is best because it’s easier to dig up.
+If you’re looking for the fastest way to remove old grass, you can use a sod cutter.
+This motorized machine slices soil, cutting grass at the roots and creating grass strips.
+Also, lawn removal is best when the soil is moderately damp because it’s easier to dig up.

 It depends.
 You should remove your entire lawn and replace it with a new one when at least 50% of what was supposed to be grass is bare ground and weeds.

-Regarding the time of year, the best time to remove your grass – especially if you’re planning on laying down new sod after removing the old – is in early spring, during the active growing period.
+Regarding the time of year, the best time to remove your grass – especially if you’re planning to lay down new sod – is during the active growing period.
+You can do it during late spring to summer for warm-season grasses and early fall or early spring for cool-season grasses.

-Grass removal is not a quick job at all, and it would probably be a whole lot easier with a few good machines.
-Professionals usually have these machines and charge about $1.75 per square foot to remove your grass for you.
-So find a pro near you today, and save yourself the time and effort.
+Grass removal costs around $0.88 to $1.84 per square foot, as it’s not an easy job at all.
+It would be a whole lot easier with the help of a few machines.
+Professionals usually have the necessary equipment, and they can quickly and efficiently remove the grass for you.
+So, find a lawn care service pro near you today and save yourself both time and effort.

 Note: Lawn Love may get a referral fee for matching you with contractors in your area.